Course unit details:

 The course aims to:

-- Introduce students to different forms of commodity dependency and how these dependencies have evolved historically.
+· Introduce students to different forms of commodity dependency, how these dependencies have evolved historically, and different dimensions of the resource curse.

-- Provide students with an in-depth understanding of the complex social, economic, and political challenges faced by commodity dependent economies and the problems these entail for economic development, commonly referred to as resource curse.
+· Provide students with an in-depth understanding of the complex social, economic, and political challenges faced by commodity dependent and resource rich economies and the problems these entail for economic development.

 Syllabus